-- (a) Candidates must complete 60 points (0.5 EFTS) of prescribed courses as follows: - i.
-EDEM 631 Foundations of Language Acquisition and Learning - ii.
-EDEM 615 Learning and Teaching Languages - (b) With prior approval, relevant and equivalent postgraduate level courses up to the value of 30 points (0.25 EFTS) may be credited from another school, department, College or from another university or tertiary institute.
+- (a) Candidates must complete 60 points (0.5 EFTS) of prescribed courses as follows: - EDEM 631 Foundations of Language Acquisition and Learning - ii.
+EDEM 615 Learning and Teaching Languages (b) With prior approval, relevant and equivalent postgraduate level courses up to the value of 30 - postgraduate level courses up to the value of 30 points (0.25 EFTS) may be credited from another school, department, college or from another university or tertiary institute.